 Meet irises’ cousin: Blue-Eyed Grass

-Wondering why iris flowers are that crazy shape?
+Why are iris flowers that crazy shape?

-This quick 2-minute Southern Blue Flag iris overview from Spring Island Trust explains how the shape and yellow coloring on native iris flowers help bumblebees pollinate this plant.
+This quick 2-minute Southern Blue Flag Iris overview from Spring Island Trust explains how the shape and yellow coloring on native iris flowers help bumblebees pollinate this plant.

 What are good pairings for native irises?